josieparis/guppy_balancing_selection/README.md

-# NFDS
+# NFDS-paper
-Thoughts, scripts etc for NFDS bal sel paper
+Thoughts, scripts, analysis  for NFDS balancing selection paper

 I am making a new README file to keep all the NFDS information together (out of main lab book).
 Can also share this with Bonnie.